njoubert/dotfiles/macminiserver/docs/webserver_1.0.0_implementation.md

 ### System-Wide Checks

+- [ ] Caddy starts automatically at boot (via LaunchDaemon, before login)
+- [ ] Mac Mini auto-logs in to user account
+- [ ] Docker Desktop starts automatically after login
-- [ ] All services start automatically after reboot
+- [ ] All Docker containers start automatically (within 60 seconds of login)
 - [ ] All sites are accessible from external network
 - [ ] All SSL certificates are valid and auto-renewing
 - [ ] Rate limiting is working on all sites